aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

 ``--html-app FILE``
 -------------------

-    Scancode also supports formatting the output in a HTML visualization tool, which is more helpful than the standard HTML format.
+    ScanCode also supports formatting the output in a HTML visualization tool, which is more helpful than the standard HTML format.

     The following code performs a scan on the samples directory, and publishes the results in